libmapper/libmapper/doc/tutorials/tutorial_java.md

 ## Working with signal instances

-_libmapper_ also provides support for signals with multiple _instances_, for
+_libmpr_ also provides support for signals with multiple _instances_, for
 example:

 * control parameters for polyphonic synthesizers;